Moving your money out of savings may seem tempting in a low interest rate environment, but can you invest without putting your nest egg at risk?

 With the average interest rate on a savings account currently sitting at 0.37%, according to MoneyFacts, you don’t have to pour your money into high-risk investments in order to get a decent return.
 Just moving your money into relatively safe assets such as government or corporate bonds can improve growth.

-For example, 10-year treasury gilts – widely considered one of the safest investments because the UK government would have to default for you to lose your money – are currently yielding 1.06%.
+For example, 10-year treasury gilts – widely considered one of the safest investments because the UK government would have to default for you to lose your money – were yielding 1.06% (at the time of writing in April 2017).
 That’s better than the return on savings accounts, but there is still a risk that your investments could lose ground against inflation.

-Move up the risk ladder slightly more and the FTSE 100 rose by 20% over the past 12 months.
+Move up the risk ladder slightly more and the FTSE 100 rose by 20% over the 12 month period leading up to April 2017.
 Undoubtedly, the stock market offers tempting returns, but it comes with a risk.
 So, how can you keep your risk to a minimum but still beat the pitiful returns offered on cash savings?

 The first thing to consider is the time frame over which you are saving.
 If you are going to need your money within three years, then the stock market isn’t the best place for it as market volatility means your money is unlikely to have enough time to regain any initial drops in value.
 If you’re wanting a long-term home for your money then the stock market is likely to outperform cash, so your next consideration is how to reduce your risk.